janevala/home_be/README.md

 It is simple demo app for learning purposes.

-This app is meant to be used in Docker container, and runs by default on port 8091.
+Go propgram runs as a microservice in Docker container, and listens port 8091.

 Configure sites.json, and add/remove feed providers.
 Configure database.json, for storage connection.

 Notes bellow give reference for setting up the containers.

+Separate Home BE Crawler is running as a different microservice, and crawls RSS feeds online.
+This Programs makes them available through various APIs.

+AI integration to Ollama local AI instance is integrated through Talkative plugin for Golang.

 # Go notes
 ```